Italy Flat Tax Regime for High-Net-Worth New Residents

 Why did the cost double in 2024?+

-A budget decree effective 10 August 2024 raised the flat substitute tax from €100,000 to €200,000 per year for new elections, in response to concerns about the regime's popularity among ultra-wealthy relocators driving up housing costs in cities like Milan.
-Individuals who elected before that date generally keep the original €100,000 rate for the life of their election.
+The flat substitute tax has been raised twice.
+A budget decree effective 10 August 2024 doubled it from €100,000 to €200,000 per year for new elections, and Budget Law 2026 raised it again to €300,000 per year for individuals transferring residence from 1 January 2026 — both in response to the regime's popularity among ultra-wealthy relocators driving up housing costs in cities like Milan.
+Each entrant keeps the rate in force on their election date for the life of the election, so those who opted in earlier retain €200,000 or the original €100,000.

 Does the flat tax cover all my worldwide income?+